golang/tools/gopls/doc/features/transformation.md

 If the default name for the new declaration is already in use, gopls generates a fresh name.

-Extraction is a challenging problem requiring consideration of a variety of aspects such as identifier scope and shadowing, control flow such as `break`/`continue` in a loop or `return` in a function, cardinality of variables, and even subtle issues of style.
+Extraction is a challenging problem requiring consideration of identifier scope and shadowing, control flow such as `break`/`continue` in a loop or `return` in a function, cardinality of variables, and even subtle issues of style.
 In each case, the tool will try to update the extracted statements